kovidgoyal/calibre/manual/sub_groups.rst

 The commonly-provided requirements for subgroups such as genres are:

     * A subgroup (e.g., a genre) must contain (point to) books, not categories of books.
-This is what distinguishes subgroups from |app| user categories.
+This is what distinguishes subgroups from calibre user categories.
     * A book can be in multiple subgroups (genres).
 This distinguishes subgroups from physical file folders.
     * Subgroups (genres) must form a hierarchy; subgroups can contain subgroups.